Exception Request Process:

 - Survey vendors may submit one Exception Request Form on behalf of multiple hospitals with the same Exception Request.
 Survey vendors must include a list of contracted hospitals on whose behalf they are submitting the Exception Request.

 The HCAHPS Project Team has identified acceptable variations from established methodologies.
-Requested exceptions may fall into categories:
+Requested exceptions may fall into categories such as:

 - Disproportionate Stratified Random Sampling - The file layout must include the following additional data elements:

 - Name of each stratum

 - Number of eligible patients for each stratum

 - Number of sampled patients for each stratum (minimum of 10 sampled discharges)